gvnnprrzz/Perruzzi_G_ChatApp/README.md

 # Assignment #1 - Chat App With Node, Express, and Vue

 I will be using NodeJS, Express and Vue with Socket.io to create a live interactive chat application.
 I'm also going to include a notification message when a user leaves the chat.
+This is not a fully finished project.

 ## Installing and running app